Study Art & Design in Boston this Summer

 (half-hour lunch break)

-Pre-college is a chance to get a taste for what it’s like to study visual arts at the college level and key to that experience is not only what you’ll be learning, but who’ll you’ll be learning it from.
-Associate Professor Randal Thurston has overseen the Pre-College Program for several years and serves as its lead instructor.
-He is a seasoned teacher in our Fine Arts BFA Program and has been a member of the School of Art & Design’s faculty since 1996.
-As a practicing fine artist Randal’s work is widely exhibited and he is well-known and highly respected in the New England region.
-Randal’s gentle and nurturing teaching style makes him particularly well suited to work with budding artists and designers.
-Whether he’s working with a high school student or a college senior, Randal challenges and encourages all his students to explore their creativity and teaches them to see the world using an artist’s critical thinking and visual sensitivity.
+Pre-college is a chance to get a taste of what it’s like to study visual arts at the college level and key to that experience is not only what you’ll be learning, but who’ll you’ll be learning it from.
+The Pre-College faculty are seasoned teachers from the Foundation and Fine Arts programs at the School of Art & Design.
+Whether working with a high school student or a college senior, our faculty challenge and encourage all students to explore their creativity and to see the world using an artist’s critical thinking and visual sensitivity.

-Although Pre-College was designed for commuter students, there is limited housing available through our Residence and Housing Office.
-For a housing application and more information please contact Robyn McMicken at firstname.lastname@example.org or 617-305-2500.
+Although Pre-College was designed for commuter students, there is limited housing for students 18 and older available through our Residence and Housing Office.
+For a housing application and more information please contact Robyn McMicken at email@example.com or 617-305-2500.

 Programs subject to minimum enrollment requirements.
 Please contact Continuing Education for more information.